 In 2002, Iceland rejoined the IWC in a controversial vote and lodged a reservation to the moratorium—a move disputed by many countries as being contrary to international law.
 The following countries subsequently formally objected to Iceland's reservation: Argentina, Australia, Brazil, Chile, Finland, France, Germany, Monaco, the Netherlands, Peru, Portugal, San Marino, Spain, Sweden, the United Kingdom, and the United States.
 Italy, Mexico and New Zealand also objected to the reservation and noted that they do not consider the Convention as being in force between their countries and Iceland.

 Iceland resumed scientific whaling in 2003 and over five years killed 200 minke whales.
 In 2006, it resumed large-scale commercial whaling.
-Since that time, 414 endangered fin whales and 530 minke whales have been killed by Icelandic whalers, relying on the controversial “reservation” to evade the commercial whaling moratorium.
+Since that time, 551 endangered fin whales and 355 minke whales have been killed by Icelandic whalers, relying on the controversial “reservation” to evade the commercial whaling moratorium.
+An additional 200 minke whales were killed from 2003 to 2007 under the guise of scientific research whaling.

-In February 2014, it was revealed that Iceland had not collected any data on either Instantaneous Death Rate (IDR) or Time to Death (TTD) for whales killed in its commercial operations.
-In other words, Iceland could not provide an answer as to how long it took to kill whales.
+Iceland has not collected any data on either Instantaneous Death Rate (IDR) or Time to Death (TTD) for minke whales killed in its commercial operations.
+In other words, Iceland cannot provide an answer as to how long it takes to kill minke whales.
 Any claims it makes that its whaling operations are “humane” lack any supporting evidence.

 Myth/Allegation: The United States kills more whales than Iceland and other countries